leruce/iCJS/README.md

 Current Task:
-Finish IMap and Toks files.
-So we can work on Engine/Prog
+Toks files.
+So we can work on Engine/Prog.

 Work Order:
-IMap -> Toks -> Engine -> Prog
+Toks -> Engine -> Prog -> Add in all the outputting data.

 ~1350 Lines left to translate